 - By requesting the Repairer to carry out the Works, the Customer authorises the Repairer to do all acts and things that are in the opinion of the Repairer necessary or desirable to carry out and complete the Works including:

-- to install or remove from the vehicle any Part, component device; and
+- installing or removing from the vehicle any Part, component or device; and

-- Where the Customer is acting as an agent in requesting the Works, then the Customer is jointly and severally liable with its principal for all amounts payable to the Repairer.
+- If the Customer acts as agent in requesting the Works, the Customer is jointly and severally liable with its principal for all amounts payable to the Repairer.

 - Quotes for any Works by the Repairer are valid for the period stated in that quote unless otherwise advised by the Repairer in writing.